 Our analysts are informed on system process and function fundamentals across the multiple industries we test.
 If there are details on the diagram that do not support these fundamentals, which are often simple drafting errors, we will note this on your report.

-Our technology accurately measures pipe size and pipe schedule – even when it is concealed by jacketing and insulation.
-This conclusive information, also provided in your report on every testing location, provides reliable data to confirm or correct these details in your P&IDs and verify if what you have installed meets the IIAR 2 Standard code.
+Our technology detects when installed pipe size may not match what is documented in your P&IDs.
+This information, also noted in your report, alerts you to confirm or correct these details in your P&IDs and verify if what you have installed meets the IIAR 2 Standard code.

 PROCESS SAFETY INFORMATION

 GGS testing for pipe size and schedule helps you meet specific requirements set forth by OSHA and the EPA.